Akshit312/IMDb_Scrapper/README.md

 ## Initial Configurations

-Input your mail details into the from variable and password variable in the script.
+Edit psswrd.py by entering the your mail details -Email ID and password variable in the script and also the username and password of mysql.
 Also, while using Gmail, enable the Access to less secure apps in order to allow the python script to be able to send mails via it.

 ## Requirements